 - the student can observe conventions of Standard English grammar, punctuation, spelling, and usage.

 - the student can find, use, and cite relevant information.

 In addition, the Composition Program at Southern Miss has identified specific learning outcomes for each of its first-year writing courses that are meant to complement these GEC outcomes.
 At the completion of ENG 333, students will be able to:

 - Analyze a writing task and its rhetorical context, including the purpose of the document, its audience, its uses, and its constraints.

 - Understand the basic features of several academic, professional and public genres, and how to modify these features in response to new audiences and situations.

 - Create usable, persuasive, clear, accurate, and readable documents.

-- Understand the specific expectations of audiences in your chosen academic and professional field and adapt your communications to address these expectations more effectively
+- Understand the specific expectations of audiences in their chosen academic and professional field, and adapt their communications to more effectively address these expectations

 - Develop a professional style of working in teams and managing group projects.

-- Conduct more advanced research in a variety of contexts and incorporate this research in you writing more effectively.
+- Conduct more advanced research in a variety of contexts, and more effectively incorporate this research in their writing.